Harry Vos

 Henry Antonie "Harry" Vos (4 September 1946 – 19 May 2010) was a Dutch footballer who played as a defender.

 Club career

 During his club career he played for ADO Den Haag, PSV Eindhoven and Feyenoord Rotterdam in the Eredivisie.

 International career

 He was part of the Netherlands squad who finished as runners-up in the 1974 FIFA World Cup.
 However, he never earned any caps for the national team.

 Death

-He died of cancer in 2010.
+Vos died of cancer in May 2010.